ChisoromObika/Technical-writing/README.md

 ## Hello hello, I write technical and non-technical easy-to-understand cybersecurity content.

 ## About me
-As a hubsp0t-certified content and inbound marketer, I have been trained with the techniques used to nurture customers/readers through all stages of their customer journey using customer-centric content.
+As a HubSpot-certified content and inbound marketer, I have been trained with the techniques used to nurture customers/readers through all stages of their customer journey using customer-centric content.

-As someone in the cybersecurtiy field, I have first-hand experience with how security technologies work and threats out there that could affect both individuals and companies.
+As someone in the cybersecurity field, I have first-hand experience with how security technologies work and threats out there that could affect both individuals and companies.

 Mix both of these and you have a writer who can deliver accurate interesting content.